-This data protection law by the EU will apply as of May 25, 2018 and is, unfortunately, quite complicated!
-Luckily, complying doesn’t have to be as hard.
+The GDPR data protection law came into effect in the EU on May 25, 2018.
+While the law itself is quite complicated, complying doesn’t have to be as hard.

 When you’re using Survey Anyplace, you’re collecting and processing data.
 If that data can be used to identify an individual, it’s wise to make a few small updates in your questionnaires.
 Learn more about whether or not that data falls under the GDPR here.